sathyanaravind/LLM-Apps/Llama-Email-Generator/README.md

 ## Technologies Used
 - **Streamlit**: Used to build the interactive web application.
 - **LangChain Community Document Loaders**: For loading and extracting text from job URLs.
-- **Chains**: A tool for handling and processing job description data.
 - **Langchain**: LLM Orchestrator
 - **Chromadb**: Open source vector database
 ## Installation